MachineCalcs

 How it works

-When the callout carries a maximum material condition (Ⓜ) modifier, the feature earns bonus tolerance as it departs from MMC.
+When the callout carries a maximum material condition (M) modifier, the feature earns bonus tolerance as it departs from MMC.
 For a hole the bonus is actual − MMC; for a pin it is MMC − actual.
 The feature is acceptable when the true position diameter is within the position tolerance plus that bonus.
+If you only need the material-condition allowance, use the MMC bonus tolerance calculator.

 Worked example